The health

 Saline sprays, as their name would suggest, contain a small amount of salt and sterilised water meant to thin mucus, clear debris and flush out the nasal cavity.
 The end goal is to clear your nasal pathways for easier breathing when congestion arises.

 While saline sprays are great for individuals looking for a natural and non-medicated approach, this also means that it is typically not as effective in treating the full suite of allergy symptoms.
+Saline sprays may not be the best nasal spray for stuffy nose relief if your symptoms are severe.

 Furthermore, the effects of saline sprays are relatively short-lived compared to other nasal sprays.
 They are good in a pinch, but might not have the lasting effects one might want from a nasal spray.